jxburros/CardSpoke/FEATURES.md

 ## Platform & Build Footprint
 - **Prebuilt web bundle:** Ships bundled web assets in `www/` that feed the Capacitor shells.
 - **Cross-platform shells:** Capacitor workflows support Android and iOS, with CLI-driven sync/open commands for each platform.
+The HTML entrypoint is `file://` friendly, so the app can open directly from the filesystem before native wrapping.
 - **Native integrations:** Uses Capacitor plugins for app lifecycle, preferences (key/value storage), and filesystem persistence.

 ## Schema, Versioning, and Compatibility